 Short-term Care Quality

-In addition to receiving a strong overall score, this facility fared well in short-term care.
-We awarded it an A- for that category, which is one of our best grades.
-Our short-term care grade is generally employed to grade a facility's performance with rehabilitation.
-To provide highly scored rehabilitation services, facilities generally need to feature better levels of skilled nursing services.
-These types of services include registered nurses, physical therapists, occupational therapists and other licensed professionals.
-Fortunately, it looks like this facility employs registered nurses.
-Not every facility employs these types of nurses.
-However, based on the information this nursing home provided, they do not appear to employ physical therapists.
-Lastly, we assessed the percentage of residents who were able to return to the community from this facility.
-We found that 0 percent of this facility's residents returned home.
+In addition to receiving a strong overall score, this nursing home performed well in our short-term care category.
+We awarded it an A- for that category, which is one of our highest scores.
+Our short-term care grades are likely most critical for patients requiring rehabilitation services.
+Rehabilitation usually mandates more skilled nursing.
+This includes not just nursing, but also physical and respiratory therapy, as well as other types of therapy.
+Fortunately, it appear that this facility employs registered nurses.
+Not all facilities employs these types of nurses.
+However, based on the information they provided, they do not appear to employ physical therapists.
+Lastly, we considered the percentage of patients who eventually returned home from this nursing home.
+We found that 0 percent of this facility's patients were able to return home.

 Does this page answer your questions about Good Samaritan Society - Arlington?